 There are four main stages of the review.
 The first stage (to decide on a council size) is complete.
 The Commission has recommended that the council retain its current total membership of 48 councillors.
 You can read our submission on council size in the papers for the City Executive Board of 27 November 2017.

 Inviting new scheme designs

-Stage Two begins on 9th January and asks for people and organisations to submit ward schemes to the Commission, based on a council-size of 48.
+Stage Two began on 9th January and asked for people and organisations to submit ward schemes to the Commission, based on a council-size of 48.
 Any person, group or organisation can submit proposals.
-Guidance on drawing up a scheme can be found on the Commission’s website.
-Any scheme must be submitted to the Commission by 19 March.
+Guidance on how schemes were drawn up can be found on the Commission’s website.
+Any schemes must have been submitted to the Commission by 2 April 2018.

 The Commission’s draft recommendations - additonal consultation (November to December 2018)

 Stage Three is when the Commission publishes its draft recommendations.
-It will do so on 8 May and the consultation period runs to 16 July 2018.
+It did so on 5 June 2018 and the consultation period runs to 13 August 2018.
 Anyone is free make comments to the Commission on these proposals.
 You can see the comments (including the Council's) on the link above.

 The Commission’s final recommendations

 Stage Four is when the Commission publishes its final recommendations.
 It will now do this on 5 Febraury 2019.
 There is no further public consultation on the final scheme.

 There is then scrutiny of the proposals by Parliament during October to December 2018.
 Parliament cannot alter the proposals – it can only agree or reject them.
 If they are agreed the Commission will make an Order to implement the scheme.